The " three seeing " gate of in Vietnamese Buddhism

 The stele house & an ancient stone lion at Thien Ton

-Thiên Tôn Cave-Pagoda is also a place for homage to the nature deities of Vietnamese folk religion and ancestral worship to the generations of monks who previously managed the pagoda.
-The extensive grounds are surrounded by an expansive garden area planted with many fruit trees and ancient trees that celibrate new life, good luck and prosperity.
+Thiên Tôn Cave-Pagoda is also a place for homage to the nature deities of Vietnamese folk religion and ancestral worship of the generations of monks who previously managed the pagoda.
+The extensive grounds are surrounded by an expansive garden area planted with many fruit trees and ancient trees that celebrate new life, good luck and prosperity.
 Unusually, the garden also incorporates a variety of vegetables and table foods.
-The Vietnamese are a practical people and the early designers thought to create a fresh atmosphere and a showcase for the richness of the area.
+The Vietnamese are a practical people and perhaps the early designers thought to create a fresh atmosphere and a showcase for the richness of the area.

 A Place of Peace